Truly Madly Deeply (song)

 "Truly Madly Deeply" is a song by Australian pop duo Savage Garden, released in March 1997 as the third single from their self-titled debut album (1997) by Roadshow and Warner Music.
-It won the 1997 ARIA Music Award for both Single of the Year and Highest Selling Single, and was nominated for Song of the Year.
+It won the 1997 ARIA Music Award for both Single of the Year and Highest Selling Single and was nominated for Song of the Year.
 Written by bandmates Darren Hayes and Daniel Jones, the song is a reworking of a song called "Magical Kisses" that the pair wrote together during the recording of their debut album.

-The song reached No. 1 in Australia, Canada, and the United States.
-Two music videos were filmed for the track: one for its original Australian release and another for the international market shot in Paris.
+The song reached No. 1 in Australia, Canada, and the United States; in the latter country, Billboard ranked it the most successful song of all time on their Adult Contemporary chart.
+Two music videos were filmed for the track: one for its original Australian release and another for the international market, shot in Paris, France.
 In November 2019, the song was added to the National Film and Sound Archive's selection of recordings.
-The songs added to the list provide a snapshot of Australian life and have "cultural, historical and aesthetic significance and relevance".
+The songs added to the list provide a snapshot of Australian life and have "cultural, historical, and aesthetic significance and relevance".

 Background and composition

 Having got their breakthrough with the single "I Want You", Darren Hayes and Daniel Jones were sent to Sydney for eight months to record material for a debut album.
 For Hayes, it was his first time in life being away from his family and his native Brisbane.
 The longing for his family and his then-wife pushed him towards writing a song that would express those feelings.
-"Truly Madly Deeply" is written in the key of C major.
+The sheet music for "Truly Madly Deeply" indicates the key of C major with a tempo of 83 bpm.

-The chorus of "Truly Madly Deeply" was discussed until the last moment.
-Jones had doubts over the chorus they had come up with, which he felt did not fit with the rest of the song or Savage Garden's other material.
-During his evening meal he came up with the new chorus of "I want to stand with you on a mountain, I want to bathe with you in the sea, I want to lay like this forever until the sky falls down on me."

-The next day, the duo brought up the new chorus for discussion with producer Charles Fisher in the studio, recording it as a trial.
-Fisher was delighted with the result, expressing his belief that Savage Garden had a number-one single.